CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-2.md

 We use the `save_json` function, which is a standard json encoder and lives in [utils.py](https://github.com/zapatacomputing/tutorial-orquestra-sklearn/blob/master/src/python/tutorial/utils.py).

-Note that by convention, the functions that are relevant to our training are in `functions.py`, while those that help us with serializing input/output and similar tasks are in `utils.py`.
+By convention, the functions that are relevant to our training are in `functions.py`, while those that help us with serializing input/output and similar tasks are in `utils.py`.

 ### 4. Installations, etc.
 The last thing we need to do is tell Orquestra what packages we need to run our code.
 We do this in the file `setup.py`.
 For this workflow, we use `sklearn`, `numpy`, and `pandas`.